traumverloren/haute-codeture/haute-codeture.md

 * Already knew that it works
 * Easy setup: node.js server & client libraries

-^Communicate from web app to several pieces of hardware at once
+^I knew it worked well for my rpi pixel art ^Communicate from web app to several pieces of hardware at once

 ---